bergerb/bergerb.github.io/_posts/2022/2022-11-12-seamless-ux-with-blazor-part-i.md

 * No sudden interruptions
 * Simple

-Blazor WASM, SQL Server, Web API, Hangfire, and SignalR can deliver a great seamless experience to the end-user.
+## Delivering Seamless UX

+The stack of Blazor WASM (WebAssembly), Web API, Entity Framework, Hangfire and SignalR allows for delivering a great seamless experience to the end-user.
+It is also such a fun stack to write software on.
+Writing C# from the backend to the frontend is a great expeience!
+Next we will take a look at a feature request for a personal project I am working on.

 ## User Upload Feature